kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 Optionally, you can manually add additional layers with contents in other paths (see [resource flag](#flags) for more information).

 Finally, if you provided a registry to which to push the artifact, the created module is validated and pushed.
 For example, the default CR defined in the \"default.yaml\" file is validated against CustomResourceDefinition.
+To push into some public registries, for example the central docker.io registry, you have to change the OCM Component Name Mapping with the following flag: --nameMapping=sha256-digest.
+This is because the central docker registry does not accept artifact names with more than two path segments, and such names are generated with the default name mapping: \"urlPath\".
+In this case the name of the pushed artifact will contain a sha256 digest of the full Component name.

 Alternatively, if you don't push to registry, you can trigger an on-demand validation with "--validateCR=true".